Guaranteed Education Tuition Program

-The Guaranteed Education Tuition Program, or GET Program, is one of two 529 college savings plans administered by Washington College Savings Plans (WA529).
+The GET Prepaid Tuition Plan, is one of two 529 college savings plans administered by Washington Education Savings Plans (WA529).
 WA529 is part of Washington Student Achievement Council, an agency of the U.S. state of Washington for residents of the state.
-GET is a 529 prepaid tuition savings plan, while Washington's other plan, DreamAhead, is a 529 college investment plan.
+GET is a 529 prepaid tuition savings plan, while Washington's other plan, WA529 Invest, is a 529 college investment plan.
 As with any 529 plan, account owners invest in the program on behalf of a beneficiary – typically the owner's child or grandchild – in order to prepay for expenses associated with the beneficiary attending a higher education institution.

 Overview

-The GET Program is a prepaid 529 plan, and accounts may only be opened by, or on behalf of, residents of the state of Washington.
+The GET Plan is a prepaid 529 plan, and accounts may only be opened by, or on behalf of, residents of the state of Washington.
 The value of an account is dictated by the quantity of "units" purchased.
 Units have a purchase value and a payout value which are subject to increase yearly.
 The U.S. dollar payout value of one unit is always equal to one percent of the annual full-time, undergraduate, in-state tuition and state-mandated fees at the most expensive public university in the state – either the University of Washington or Washington State University.
-Through June 30, 2021, the purchase price of one unit is $133 and the payout value is $111.03.
+The unit purchase price and payout value are determined annually and are available on the GET Plan's Price and Payout page.
 This premium over current tuition provides financial stability for the program at the expense of program participant returns, since tuition is guaranteed in the future, regardless of how much it increases.
 Current estimates project that GET units should be held for several years to see financial gain, versus other investment options which may provide immediate return.
 GET is aggressively marketed as a long-term program for families with young children.